veertuinc/anka-docs/content/en/docs/Getting Started/partials/_understanding-templates-and-tags.md

 > It's very important that when you suspend from a started state that the VM has fully booted and logged into a user.
 If you don't, the VM will fail to start.

 You can then push the Template to your Anka Build Cloud Registry using `anka registry push` and set the Tag.
-Or, use `anka registry push -l {templateName} -t {tag}` to only create the Tag locally (useful if you don't have a registry yet and want to quickly switch between tags/dependencies).
+Or, use `anka registry push -l {vmNameOrUUID} -t {tag}` to only create the Tag locally (useful if you don't have a registry yet and want to quickly switch between tags/dependencies).

 Our use of Tags is similar to docker.
 Tags contain only the delta from the base Template or previous Tag, saving a lot of disk space and bandwidth.
 They can be built in a sequence from the base Template, each new Tag receiving the contents of the last Tag.